RobotLocomotion/pytorch-dense-correspondence/doc/remote_workflow.md

 ssh -N -f -L localhost:16006:localhost:6006 <user@remote>
 ```

 2. Launch tensorboard locally on the host machine.
 Note that I do this outside of a docker container by simply navigating to the directory I want and then running `tensorboard --logdir=$(pwd)`.
+Doing this inside the docker container causes the tensorboard visualization to be messed up.

 3. Navigate to `http://localhost:16006` in your browser.